Vietnam.vn - Nền tảng quảng bá Việt Nam

 The rapid and strong development of modern music like big waves not only divides the audience but also pushes traditional music further away from the audience, especially the young audience.
 Many traditional music genres are gradually losing their audience, artists are struggling to find audiences, some genres are even at risk of disappearing.

-In particular, there is an undeniable fact that young people are no longer interested in traditional music as before, instead they seek new forms of musical entertainment that are considered more attractive and suitable.
-This makes traditional music sometimes likened to a “lamp in the wind”, flickering and about to go out before the storm of foreign culture that is surrounding them from all sides.
+In particular, there is an undeniable fact that young people are no longer as interested in traditional music as before, instead they seek for themselves new forms of musical entertainment that are considered more attractive and more suitable.
+This makes traditional music sometimes likened to a "lamp in the wind", flickering and about to go out before the storm of foreign culture that is surrounding them from all sides.

-The opinions of young people and those involved as above are probably what make us think before finding the answer to the question: "Are young people really turning their backs on traditional national music?".
+The opinions of young people and those involved as above are perhaps what make us think before finding the answer to the question: "Are young people really turning their backs on traditional national music?".

 Young people participate in activities at a Xam singing club in Hanoi.
 Photo: Cong Dat